siddarth09/100daysof_ROS/README.md

 # DAY 11:
 Today we wil start with arduino and rosserial, we use rosserial command to connect with the avr to control led pins attached.

+# DAY 12:
+We connect the DHT11 and create a publisher node, then we subcribe to the publisher of dht11 to display the temperature data recieved.